 If your business is spammy, interruptive, aggressive, then you might be in trouble.
 If your marketing is aligned to inbound - or at least its concepts, you'll continue to be relevant, helpful, transparent and the steps to compliance will be smaller.
 The effort will still be required, and that will always lead to a level of anxiety between now and May 25th, but if GDPR leads to be better customer experience, it'll deliver results and help your business grow.

-I've tried to pull some thoughts together of what the business benefits are of complying with GDPR.
+I've tried to pull some thoughts together of what the business benefits are of complying with GDPR and how that impact your customer journey.

 Increased Transparency of Data Collection and Processing